 - 1. A preliminary list of hypotheses that you expect to test during your prototype measurements in Harrington Gym. - 2.
-A recommended list of equipment to purchase for the prototype measurement that includes AP and client nodes [Note well The TA will provide you with documentation for a "home-brew" wireless sniffer that the WSML will provide for your experiments in Harrington Gym]. - 3.
+A recommended list of equipment to purchase for the prototype measurement that includes AP and client nodes. - 3.
 An itemized list of measurement experiments that your team proposes to conduct.
-This list must have a minimum of five distinct experiments and may have more but assume WPI will give your team total access to Harrington Gym for only two days between Christmas and New Years Day 2008.
+This list must have a minimum of four distinct experiments and may have more but assume WPI will provide your team total access to Harrington Gym for only three days between the last day of the D12 term and the May graduation.
 Discuss what tools will be used to generate traffic for the proposed experiments. - 4.
 An itemized list of all network performance metrics that you propose to measure.
 Group these metrics by which layer in the protocol stack the measurement tool will operate.
 Discuss which specific tools will be employed to measure each individual performance metric.
-Decide which metrics are the most important for this situation. - 5.
-A detailed discussion of your exact experimental methodology that includes such details: applications to run, the number of times to repeat each experiment, duration of experiments, schedule of measurements over a 48 hour period, location and movement of the APs and the client nodes during experiments, the number of people needed to conduct the experiments and preliminary thoughts on software tools that might need to be developed to automate the experiments and provide an organized scheme for storage of all experimental results. - 6.
-A discussion of tools to be used to provide performance graphs to present to FEMA.
-Propose five distinct graphs that you would produce from your experiments with a brief discussion of the value of each graph to the prototype study objectives.
+Decide which metrics are the most important for this situation.

+5. A detailed discussion of your exact experimental methodology that includes such details: applications to run, the number of times to repeat each experiment, duration of experiments, schedule of measurements over a 72 hour period, location and movement of the APs and the client nodes during experiments, the number of people needed to conduct the experiments and preliminary thoughts on software tools that might need to be developed to automate the experiments and provide an organized scheme for storage of all experimental results.